jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-is-exciting/index.md

 The lossy WebP is pretty blurry, and suffers from colour artefacts.
 WebP always halves the resolution of the colour data, unlike JPEG and AVIF where this is optional.
 However, WebP has a feature called "Sharp YUV" which tries to reduce the impact of the colour reduction.
 It generally works pretty well, but also causes the colour artefacts seen here.

-The AVIF has really clean colours, but some blurring, and even changes some of the shapes a bit – the circle looks almost octagonal.
+The AVIF has really clean colours, but some blurring, and even changes some of the shapes a bit – the circle looks almost octagonal due to the edge detection.
 But c'mon, 12 Kb!

-## At the same size
+## At equal sizes

-For one last time, just for funsies, let's push the other codecs down to AVIF's size:
+For one last time, let's push the other codecs down to AVIF's size:

 <figure class="full-figure max-figure">
 <script type="component">{